FACILITY SECURITY TECHNICIAN

 EDUCATION AND EXPERIENCE

-training or major coursework in information systems, security or a
+1. High school diploma with additional training or completion of appropriate trade school courses in information systems, security or a related field.

 License and Certificate: